turingschool/front-end-curriculum/projects/chatroom.md

 - The application should only show the ten most recent messages.
 - The application should contain a button labeled "Show more messages…" which will load additional messages from the past.

+## Instructor Evaluation Points

+### User Interface

+* 4 - The application is pleasant, logical, and easy to use.
+The application is fully responsive, and has clearly had special consideration around usability on devices.
+There no holes in functionality and the application stands on it own to be used by the instructor _without_ guidance from the developer.
+* 3 - The application has many strong pages/interactions, but a few holes in lesser-used functionality.
+* 2 - The application shows effort in the interface, but the result is not effective.
+The evaluator has some difficulty using the application when reviewing the features in the user stories.
+* 1 - The application is confusing or difficult to use.

+### Design

+* 4 - The application is visually appealing and shows thoughtful and effective use of fonts, colors, and layout.
+The application looks professional, with visuals enhancing the user's experience.
+The evaluator has very few recommended changes.
+* 3 - The application has a strong approach to layout and content hierarchy, but typography and color choices are lacking.
+The evaluator has suggestions to improvement.
+* 2 - Layout, content hierarchy, typography, and color choices show effort, but the result is not effective.
+The evaluator recommends changes to three of these areas.
+* 1 - Layout, content hierarchy, typography, and color choices actively detract from the user's ability to use the application.